 The majority of the libraries are administratively part of the Bodleian Libraries (for any complaints and queries, please contact the relevant librarian).
-You will need your University ID card to gain access to them, though some will require you to register separately for purposes of borrowing.
+You will need your University ID card to gain access to them, though some will require you to register separately in order to borrow from them.
 They also all have their own detailed regulation and information sheets.
-Oxford libraries have a well-developed on-line union catalogue known as SOLO.
+Oxford libraries have a well-developed online union catalogue known as SOLO.
 This catalogue is universally available to readers via the website, so that it is possible to find out at a single location where the books you need can be found.